Fragjacker/DoW-Mod-Manager/README.md

 -Added safeguards for missing art assets.

 -Added persistant data for the last chosen mod and the checkbox options.

+-Added support for Dark Crusade game as well.

 ## Version 1.4 Changelog: